Lesson 3: p5.js Serial In

 Or here’s a live demo from the p5.js online editor.

-Now, we can add in serial functionality.
-This is very similar to before but we’ll add the code to sketch.js rather than as an inline script in the index’s HTML <body>.
+Now we can add serial functionality.
+This is very similar to the previous lesson, but we’ll add the code to sketch.js rather than inline in the HTML.

-First, add three global variables to the top of sketch.js:
+First, add global variables to the top of sketch.js:

 let shapeFraction = 0; // tracks the new shape fraction off serial